Mayan civilisation was centred around Mayan cities which were independent entities located in different parts of Mesoamerica.

 Teotihuacan was a powerful and impressive Mayan City.
 Discover more about the amazing Ancient Mayan City of Teotihuacan Read more about the Teotihuacan >>

 From 400 BC to 250 AD, many major Mayan cities came to prominence.
-These included El Mirador, one of the earliest capital cities in the Mayan civilisation and home to grand architecture, the city of Tikal and the city of Kaminalijuyu among others.
+These included El Mirador, one of the earliest capital cities in the Mayan civilization and home to grand architecture, the city of Tikal and the city of Kaminalijuyu among others.

 During its prominence, the city had a population of more than 100,000 and hosted many architectural wonders of the era, including huge temples such as the La Danta, which is considered one of the largest pyramids in the world.